The Ultimate Revelations: Plot

-The story is set sometimes in the twenty-first century.
+The story is set sometime in the twenty-first century.
 An expanding shell of low energy from the Sun's core, moving towards its surface for the last million years, breaks through its outer envelope.
 The shell is thin, and the slight decrease in the solar output is not expected to last long.
 Still, the event has tremendous potential of menace.
 Even this tiny solar hiccup has the capability to push the planet again towards a cold grave, from which it had painfully emerged just twelve thousand years ago.

 Concurrent with this freak solar activity, a young scientist begins having strange and puzzling dreams of momentous events from the past.
 He sees an event in the formation of solar event, a day in the Cretaceous period, Noah's Ark being constructed, Buddha's sermon to a large multitude, Moses climbing the mountain to keep tryst with the mysterious fire, child Mary's guardianship being decided in the temple, and an episode in Mohammed's life.
 The mystic night visions leave the young man perturbed and intrigued, but also prod him to study and collect data on meta-physical aspect of life.

 Meanwhile, falling temperatures all over the world herald the onset of an ice age.
 The planet in its fight for survival, tries to distribute the heat stored in oceans all over the land.
 Tornadoes, squalls and high velocity winds sweep the planet and add to the misery of the humanity already suffering from the energy crunch.
 It is at this crucial juncture that the young man receives an inspiration, and presents before the world a hypothesis about a 'Grand Cosmic Design'...

 The Design is aesthetically beautiful, extremely simple and awesome in its expanse.
 Yet, the most remarkable thing about it is its promise of the expected arrival of a 'Message from stars' that has all the knowledge of Cosmos hidden in it.

 Spread over six days of teleconference, the young scientist then lays before the world hundreds of arguments, from different disciplines of science, showing to humanity that this 'logically predicted Message of the Design' is not a thing of the future, but is already here, and in order to save the planet, humanity is only required to unravel the information coded within it...

 But humanity dithers.
 And as the ice age tightens its talons around the planet, and organic life groans under the increased sufferings, the young man himself decides to work on the Message.

 Once again he gets help and presents before the world, the ultimate argument, its anomaly and its solution...